 Another bed sits on top: the roof top tent sleeps two but keeps a low profile and collapses compactly, thanks to hydraulic arms that open and close.
 You use a telescoping ladder to get up to the rooftop bed (which is long enough to sleep someone who’s 6’5”), and there are entrances on both sides that can become windows with screens.

 Open the rear lift gate, meanwhile, and you’ll find the kitchenette, shielded nicely from the elements by the gate, and separated from the rest of van interior by a curtain.
 One drawer pulls out and rotates into a two-burner propane stove, though you can remove the stove and put it on a picnic table too.

 The kitchenette also has a drawer-style fridge and freezer (similar to what you might find on a boat), that’s just big enough to hold basics like milk, eggs, cheese; it runs on a separate battery system from the car, which re-charges while the van is running.
 There’s also a sink with an electric pump, a storage area for the cookware and dishes, and a countertop for prep work.

-Each rental comes with a filled nine-gallon water tank that’s easy to refill while you’re on the road, as well as handy items (pots and pans, cutlery, place settings, dish towel, soap, two bottles of propane, and a fire extinguisher) and linens and pillows for both beds, along with a solar-powered lantern for the tent.
-Your little cabin also has USB ports, LED lights, and a 3-pronged outlet, as well as curtains to block out light and give you privacy.
-You can add on items like a coffee press, camp chairs, picnic tables, Bluetooth adaptors, coolers, and car seats.
+Each rental comes with a filled nine-gallon water tank that’s easy to refill while you’re on the road, as well as handy items (pots and pans, cutlery, place settings, dish towel, soap, two bottles of propane, and a fire extinguisher) and linens and pillows for both beds.
+Your little cabin also has USB ports, LED lights, and a 3-pronged outlet, Bluetooth adaptors, as well as curtains to block out light and give you privacy.
+You can add on items like a coffee press, camp chairs, picnic tables, coolers, bike racks, and car seats.